 Arab is a somewhat small city located in the state of Alabama.
 With a population of 8,268 people and three constituent neighborhoods, Arab is the 81st largest community in Alabama.

 Arab real estate is some of the most expensive in Alabama, although Arab house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Arab isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Arab are a mix of both white- and blue-collar jobs.
 Overall, Arab is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Arab who work in sales jobs (14.71%), office and administrative support (13.38%), and management occupations (8.14%).
+There are especially a lot of people living in Arab who work in office and administrative support (14.23%), sales jobs (13.37%), and management occupations (8.61%).

 Also of interest is that Arab has more people living here who work in computers and math than 95% of the places in the US.

-Arab is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Arab does not have a public transit system used by locals to get to and from work.

-The education level of Arab citizens is a little higher than the average for US cities and towns: 22.70% of adults in Arab have at least a bachelor's degree.
+The citizens of Arab are slightly better educated than the national average of 21.84% for all cities and towns, with 23.00% of adults in Arab having a bachelor's degree or advanced degree.

-The per capita income in Arab in 2010 was $24,545, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $98,180 for a family of four.
+The per capita income in Arab in 2010 was $24,221, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $96,884 for a family of four.
 However, Arab contains both very wealthy and poor people as well.

 The people who call Arab home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arab residents report their race to be White, followed by Asian.
-Important ancestries of people in Arab include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Arab include German, English, Scottish, and Scots-Irish.

 The most common language spoken in Arab is English.
 Other important languages spoken here include Spanish and Vietnamese.